Joe Kelly Trolls Astros, But Head Hunting is No Hero’s Move — Social Media Sheriffs Miss the Real Dangerous Truth

 Carlos Correa's bat also did some talking for the Astros.
 (Photo by F. Carter Smith)

-Astros pitcher Framber Valdez is being counted on as a starter in a depleted rotation.
+Astros pitcher Framber Valdez is a difference making arm.
 (Photo by F. Carter Smith)

 Los Angeles Dodgers outfielder AJ Pollock scores when catcher Martin Maldonado cannot handle an errant throw home from Alex Bregman.
 (Photo by F. Carter Smith)